 My foundational models are Internal Family Systems and Trauma-Informed Stabilization Treatment.
 I use somatic techniques because working with the body rather than events allows clients to discover the resources that enabled survival.
-I bring in other techniques, including emotional freedom techniques, movement, expressive therapies, mindfulness, self-compassion, neurobiological understanding of behavior, and practical changes, as needed and as welcomed clients.
+I bring in other techniques, including emotional freedom techniques, movement, expressive therapies, mindfulness, self-compassion, neurobiological understanding of behavior, and practical changes, as needed and as welcomed by clients.

 - Loss of a sense of the future, hopelessness